 Three months later, we executed the integrated approach.

-Same team, same budget, dramatically better outcomes because everything reinforced everything else instead of competing for attention.
+Same team.
+Same budget.
+Dramatically better outcomes because everything reinforced everything else instead of competing for attention.

-Most companies hire creative professionals to execute their plans, not to question whether the plans make strategic sense.
+Most companies hire creative professionals to execute their plans.
+Not to question whether the plans make strategic sense.

 They wanted a vendor to produce four campaigns.
 What they needed was strategic direction to solve one business challenge four different ways.